 (626) 812-3055 | email@example.com

 International Students and Scholars (ISS) exists to provide relevant services to students and scholars from around the world.
-Services include a mandatory International Student Orientation, immigration services, and cross-cultural support services.
-ISS sponsors International Chapel on Friday mornings, which is open to international and domestic students alike.
+Services include a mandatory Global Student Orientation, immigration services, and cross-cultural support services.
 Numerous activities are provided throughout the year to introduce students to Southern California.

 In addition, ISS promotes international understanding through specialized training and international awareness festivities on campus.
-ISS co-sponsors annual events such as International Awareness Month, Global Vision Week, World Night Market, and Global Fest.
+ISS co-sponsors annual events such as Global Expressions, World Night Market, and Welcome events.

 American Language and Culture Institute (ALCI)

 In addition to implementing the three-level, year-round academic ESL program, ALCI offers a variety of other services to meet the needs of international students, American students, faculty, and staff at APU.
 Graduate students may join the American International Mentoring (AIM) program to enhance their university experience and develop cross-cultural relationships.
 Interested students should contact firstname.lastname@example.org or apply online.